cloudtruth/interposer/README.md

 realized that it would not be practical to mock those services in our tests.
 Mocking a complex multi-step interaction with a third party service such as a cloud provider can be very time-consuming and error-prone.
-Entire projects already exist which attempt to mock these service interfaces.
+Entire projects already exist which attempt to mock these service interfaces, and those projects are both incomplete and incorrect at any given time.
 Maintaining such a footprint requires tremendous effort, and if the mock responses are not correct, it leads to a false sense of code quality which can then fail in front of a customer when used against the real thing.